deepankarm/org-jina-examples/my_first_jina_app/chapters/02_run.md

 | 10     | 1       | Stan      | "Forever.                               |
 | 10     | 1       | Chef      | "I'm sorry boys.                        |

-Now let's ensure we're back in our base folder (from the repo you cloned, *not* the `south_park` folder) and download this dataset by running:
+Now let's ensure we're back in our base folder (from the repo you cloned earlier, *not* the `south_park` folder) and download this dataset by running:

 ```bash
 bash ./get_data.sh